opnsense/docs/source/manual/how-tos/ipsec-rw.rst

 Intro
 -----

-Road Warriors are remote users who need secure access to the companies infrastructure.
+Road Warriors are remote users who need secure access to the company's infrastructure.
 IPsec Mobile Clients offer a solution that is easy to setup and comptabile with most current devices.

 With this guide we will show you how to configure the server side on OPNsense with the different